-Use the SBTi or the SBTi SME-version process, often seen as the "gold standard" of net-zero target validation.
+Use the SBTi or the SBTi SME-version process, often seen as the "gold standard" of net-zero and/or near-term target validation.
 You may need to work with a sustainability consultant to guide you through this, particularly if you are a non-SME going through the more rigorous SBTi process.

-Sustainability consultants (e.g., Planet Mark, The Alpine Project, All Planet, 51-0, or Cedara); this is ideal for those in a novice situation as they guide through the process, options, and tools, and can help with data collection.
+Sustainability consultants are helpful for those in a novice situation as they guide through the process, options, and tools, and can help with data collection.

-Work with carbon accountancy programme/tool such as the Green Element Compare Your Footprint tool (available free of charge for UK and Ireland supporters; other tools available from consultants in the US) or Cedara's decarbonisation tool.
-These tools can guide you through the process of measurement for your GHG emissions inventory, and adhere to SBTi and GHG protocols.
+Work with a carbon accountancy programme/tool such as the Green Element Compare Your Footprint tool (available free of charge for UK, Ireland and UAE Ad Net Zero supporters; other tools available from consultants in the US).
+These tools can guide you through the process of measurement for your GHG emissions inventory.